thomas995/project-template/README.md

 The aim of my project is to obtain data about the Irish Constituencies and convert that data into a Database using Neo4J.
 This allows for the data to be much more easily understandable and for specific data to be quickly sorted.
 We also need to create three interesting queries after creating the database.

 ## Database
 Using Excel, I copied the data on the constituencies on the Wikipedia page into an excel sheet.
-From there I used the formula from the video on importing on importing excel sheets into Neo4J and used it to take multiple columns of data and combine it into one usable line for Neo4J.
+From there I used the formula from the video on importing excel sheets into Neo4J and used it to take multiple columns of data and combine it into one usable line for Neo4J.
 I did this for each constituency and after fixing up certain parts of the data created, I copied and pasted it into the console for Neo4J and created the nodes(bubbles).
 Using a similar formula, I changed the formula to allow for the addition of candidates.
 I did this using:

 create(n1:Candidate{Id: '1', Name:'' ,Sex: '', Party: '',  Constituency: '', Age: '', Occupation: '', Biography:''}),